algorithmiaio/dev-center/_pages/platform/customizing-api-keys.md

 ### Algorithm Management

 You can also control whether or not an API key can manage algorithms you own on your behalf.
 This allows the API key to perform operations such as creating, compiling, and publishing algorithms without the need to use the Web IDE.
-For more information, see [algorithm management]({{site.baseurl}}/algorithm-development/algorithm-management).
+For more information, see [Algorithm Management]({{site.baseurl}}/algorithm-development/algorithm-management).